tomojitakasu/PocketSDR/doc/algo_desc.md

 refers to a code/frame boundary, while the prompt tracking point is offset inside the current code period.

-For ambiguous pilot timing, the implementation can resolve a 100 ms ambiguity by folding the time difference into a 0.05 to 0.15 s interval.
-This is only used when the channel explicitly marks `tow_v = 2` and the signal path provides the required helper offset.
+For ambiguous timing, the implementation first folds the time difference into a 0.05 to 0.15 s interval when the channel marks `tow_v = 2` and no decoded week is available.
+Some signal paths add an extra helper offset before this folding.
+Selected short-period ambiguous observations are then refined or invalidated by the companion-observation resolver described in §6.10.

 If pseudorange cannot be generated reliably, `update_obs()` returns without adding a measurement.
 The receiver prefers missing observations over